Bam4d/Roxxy/README.md

 ## Contributing

-Because this uses alot of C++ libraries
+Because this uses alot of C++ libraries I'd love some help!
+Especially from anyone who knows alot about chromium and facebook libraries.

 ## Improvements

-Generate
+* Could make this scriptable, so scripts can be run on the browser?
+* Transparent proxy mode

+## Benchmarks

+I would love to benchmark this against phantomJS and any other qtWebKit / pyWebKit server.